DrewDrabek/enterprise-application/src/main/java/com/uc/ticketingsystem/config/README.md

 This is going to be where configuration classes are going to be stored.

-This will include things like setting up database connection and so on
+This will include things like setting up database connection and CORS